lewishowles/components/src/components/form/form-field/form-field.md

 - type: `array`
 - default: `[]`

 Any validation to apply to the field.
-This is used with the externally-facing `validate` function, as well as applying attributes to the field as necessary such as `required`.
+This is used with the externally-facing `validate` function, as well as applying attributes to the field as necessary, such as `required`.

 Each entry in validation requires at least a `rule`, outlining the type of validation, and a `message`, which is used if validation fails.
 Available rules and properties include: